capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/getting-started.md

 ___

-## Fancy trying the upcoming features ?
+## Fancy trying the upcoming features?

-If you rather go with one of the most advanced version of the SDK, you can download either a **@beta** or the next **release candidate @rc** version.
-Those version contains some fixs to come but also some features that are not stable yet : @beta version are here as internal and public testing environement.
-Even though @rc versions are neither stable, they tend to be the closest ones to the production version.
+If you rather go with one of the most advanced versions of the SDK, you can download either a **@beta** or the next **release candidate @rc** version.
+This version contains some fixes to come, but some features that are not stable yet: @beta version is an internal and public testing environment.
+Even though @rc versions are unstable, they tend to be the closest ones to the production version.

-You can check directly on [NPM](https://www.npmjs.com/package/ternoa-js) the versions available and chose the one you need. **Take a look at the changelog** to know what we are cooking in each of them before installing :
+You can check the versions available directly on [NPM](https://www.npmjs.com/package/ternoa-js) and choose the one you need.  **Take a look at the changelog** to know what we are cooking in each of them before installing:

-exemple to specify a version : `npm i ternoa-js@1.2.0-rc0`
+Example to specify a version: `npm i ternoa-js@1.2.0-rc0`

 ___

-## Let's get started !
+## Let's get started!

-Now the SDK installed, you are ready to go.
-The next section will cover the basic sdk workflow to init the api and start the transaction process. [↗️](#)
+Now the SDK is installed, you are ready to go.
+The following section will cover the basic SDK workflow to init the api and start the transaction process.